Skip to content

 How to enable Teams

-1. Go to Event Details > Event Data Types > Companies.
+1. Navigate to Event Details > Event Data Types > Companies.

-2. Click the settings gear icon for the company data type where you want to enable Grip Teams.
+2. Click the gear icon beside the company data type you want to configure.

 Screenshot 2022-11-03 at 10.42.43

-4. Select which participant types can join teams.
+4. Select which participant types can join Teams (a relationship must exist for them to be selectable).

 Note: Ensure relationships are activated between: